jcmpoliveira/serverless-api-input/README.md

 This project contains source code and supporting files for a serverless application.
 It includes the following files and folders.

 - src - Code for the application's Lambda function.
-- template.yaml - Cloudformation template that define all the resources deployed
+- template.yaml - Cloudformation template that defines all the resources deployed
 - tests - Unit tests for the application code.
 - website - The html file for the frontend to be stored in an S3 bucket
 - .github/workflows - CI/CD to build and deploy the solution